EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Vonn screams in pain as Breezy Johnson can't bear to watch

-Vonn's teammate, Breezy Johnson, covered her face while sitting in the leader's chair as the replay of Vonn's crash was played out on the big screen in the venue.
+Vonn's teammate Breezy Johnson covered her face while sitting in the leader's chair as the replay of Vonn's crash played on the big screen in the venue.

 2026-WINTER-OLYMPICS-DAY-2-ALPINE-SKIING-WOMEN-S-DOWNHILL/